The Inheritance Clause

 I looked up, ready to give my best independent-business-owner smile, and stopped mid-breath.

 He was tall.
 Broad-shouldered.
-Wearing scrubs under a dark jacket, as if he’d come straight from a hospital.
+Wearing scrubs under a dark jacket.
 His hair was a mess in a way that suggested he had not slept in days.
-His face was the kind of handsome that made you annoyed at the concept of genetics.
-My breath caught, and my legs were suddenly shaky.
-Best to stay seated.

 His ears turned faintly pink.